se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 }
 ```

-The reducers are pure functions.
-They take the previous state and an action and return the next state, as new state objects, instead of mutating the previous state.
+The reducers are **pure** functions.
+They take the previous state and an action, and return the next state, as new state objects, instead of mutating the previous state.

-A careful eye would notice that the above code block examples on reducer the are not pure function.
-In fact, with some Redux API, a more proper example for reducer(s) would be:
+A careful eye would notice that the above code block examples on reducers are not pure function.
+In fact, with some Redux API, a more proper example would then be:

 ```js
 function visibilityFilter(state = 'SHOW_ALL', action) {